2022 World Cup Qualifiers: Igor Stimac names 26-man squad for Afghanistan and Oman ties | Goal.com

 So far, Stimac's men occupy the third spot in Group E after managing two points in three games that includes a goalless draw against 2022 World Cup hosts Qatar who form the same group.

-Adil Khan, who has missed the last couple of games for Hyderabad FC in the ongoing Indian Super League (ISL) but salvaged a point against Bangladesh with a late goal in the last qualifier, retains his place in the squad while Nishu Kumar makes his way in.
+Adil Khan, who has missed the last match for Hyderabad FC in the ongoing Indian Super League (ISL) but salvaged a point against Bangladesh with a late goal in the last qualifier, retains his place in the squad while Nishu Kumar makes his way in.

 In goal, despite failing to record a start for ATK in three games, Dheeraj Singh would replace Kamaljit Singh while Jamshedpur FC forward Farukh Choudhary is chosen ahead of Balwant Singh.